UniWhisper: Efficient Continual Multi-task Training for Robust Universal Audio Representation: Experimental Setup

 \subsection{Datasets}

-\textbf{Training:} To encourage generalization across speech, music, and environmental sounds, we train UniWhisper on a mixture of open-source audio datasets summarized in Table~\ref{tab:datasets}.
-The mixture covers large scale audio tagging corpora, audio captioning datasets, and multilingual speech with transcriptions.
-We keep the original supervision signals and convert every dataset to our unified instruction and answer format.
-We apply identifier-based filtering and content-level deduplication including hashing and acoustic fingerprinting to eliminate train–eval leakage.
+\textbf{Training:} we train UniWhisper on a mixture of open-source audio datasets summarized in Table~\ref{tab:datasets}.
+We preserve the original supervision signals while converting all datasets into a unified instruction–answer format.
+To prevent train–eval leakage, we apply identifier-based filtering and content-level deduplication using hashing and acoustic fingerprinting.

-\textbf{Evaluation:} Based on HEAREval~\cite{hear2021}, we evaluate on 20 tasks spanning speech, environmental sound, and music.
-Following the benchmark taxonomy, tasks are grouped by whether they require a single clip embedding or a sequence of frame-level embeddings.
-Following common practice~\cite{xares}, we exclude Beehive States and Gunshot Triangulation because their limited scale leads to unstable results.
-Since HEAR provides limited coverage of human voice processing~\cite{xares}, we add speech-oriented tasks inspired by SUPERB~\cite{superb}.
-These include spoofing detection on ASVspoof 2015~\cite{asvspoof15}, speaker identification on VoxCeleb1~\cite{voxceleb1}, ASR on LibriSpeech-100h~\cite{librispeech}, gender classification on LibriSpeech-MF~\cite{librispeechmf}, and emotion recognition on RAVDESS~\cite{ravdess}.
+\textbf{Evaluation:} as shown in table \ref{tab:Evaluation_Protocol}, we build our evaluation set on HEAREval~\cite{hear2021}and evaluate on 20 tasks spanning speech, environmental sound, and music.
+Since HEAR provides limited coverage of human voice processing~\cite{xares}, we add speech-oriented tasks.
 More details refer to HEAR~\cite{hear2021} and X-ARES~\cite{xares}.